bjasspa/jasspa/microemacs/src/readme.txt

           The user data  area $user-path(5) may  be modified by  creating a new directory and  setting  the  environment  variable  $MEUSERPATH(5) to point to this new directory location.
-The location be specified by a meuserpath entry  in  the me32.ini(8)  file  rather than  setting the environment variable $MEUSERPATH(5).

   Creating Your Profile
      On starting MicroEmacs for the first  time then the user is guided through